lucascarvalho1808/projeto_portfolio_frontend/README.md

 # 🎨 Portfolio Frontend Project

 This is a simple portfolio project developed to showcase my work, skills, and experiences in an organized and visually appealing way.
+Project used for the evaluation of the Front-end Technology discipline 2025.1 with fictitious information.

 ## 🛠️ Technologies Used